How Can I Protect Myself Against Bitcoin Fraud?

 - The fluctuation in the valuation of Bitcoin is extreme, rendering investments extremely speculative.
 Some have likened the entire cryptocurrency market to an online casino.

 The scale of Bitcoin fraud is almost incomprehensible.
 In 2019, for example, cybercriminals defrauded cryptocurrency users and exchanges out of at least $4.26 billion (not limited to Bitcoin).
 Japanese cryptocurrency exchange BITPoint, for example, lost $4.26 million in July 2019 alone.
 The danger to individuals is just as acute, if not more so.

 The number of possible types of Bitcoin fraud is limited only by human ingenuity.
 Some of the most common are listed below:

 - Blackmail: A fraudster claims to be in possession of damaging information about you (an affair, business corruption, etc.), and demands payment in Bitcoin as “hush money.”
 You can expect threats, pressure, and various forms of intimidation.
 If you pay, the perpetrator is likely to increase the price until you run out of money.
 Contact the FBI, the local police, and the Federal Trade Commission.

-- Pyramid “chain letter” schemes: In this scam, you are offered the opportunity to make a lot of money by investing in the scheme, using Bitcoin to buy the right to recruit other people into the chain, making you even more money from the money those people invest.
+- Pyramid “chain letter” schemes: In this scam, you are offered the opportunity to make a lot of money by investing into the scheme, using Bitcoin to buy the right to recruit other people into the chain, making you even more money from the money those people invest.
 Essentially, this is an illegal pyramid scheme.
 The pyramid eventually collapses, leaving those at the top rich and everyone else broke.

 - Bogus “investment opportunities”: The opportunities for this type of scam are endless.
 One warning sign is the guarantee – no honest operator will guarantee that you will make money.